City Island Nautical Museum Celebrates the

 Welcome to the City Island

 We are delighted to introduce you to one of the most interesting communities in New York City, City Island, a small island with a rich nautical history.
 Much of its colorful past is preserved in the Museum, which is open to the public every Saturday and Sunday from 1 to 5 p.m. and by special appointment.
-The Museum is open for the season with a new exhibition featuring the Yacht and Boat Clubs of City Island.
+The Museum is open for the season with a new photo exhibition of images of water, in all its forms, taken around the world.

 This web site will give you the opportunity to take a quick tour of the Museum’s interesting exhibits, some of them dedicated to City Island’s famous yacht-builders who contributed to the successful defense of the America’s Cup.
 Through this on-line collection, the Museum offers a sampling of the images of boats and historic views that are part of its archives, as well as graduation photographs from City Island schools and pictures of City Island life past and present.